SleepyFish-YT/SimpleInjectionClientBase/README.md

-# Simple Injection Client Base for Lunar 1.8.9
+# Simple Injection Cheat Base for Lunar Client 1.8.9

 This is a simple Lunar Client injection cheat base written in C++ and built with CMake.